The Strongest Man in the Bible: 7 Things To Learn From Him

 Walking with God doesn’t mean life will be perfect.

-As Ellen White continues, “Help is at hand and will be given to every soul who really desires it.”
+True enough, as humans, we have no power to overcome temptations all by ourselves.
+But “help is at hand and will be given to every soul who really desires it.”

 What Have You Learned?

 Did you enjoy this article?
-Did you like Samson’s story?

-What have you learned from his strengths and weaknesses?
+What have you learned from Samson’s story?

 Do you have similar experiences?